blogs

 Cons:

-• Stops at ingestion — no transformation, BI, or AI capability
+• Stops at ingestion, with no transformation, BI, or AI capability

-• Usage-based pricing (connectors + rows) scales significantly with data volume
+• Usage-based pricing (connectors plus rows) scales significantly with data volume

 • Requires separate tools to complete the wrangling and analytics workflow

-• No customization of connector logic — predefined connectors only
+• No customization of connector logic, since connectors are predefined only

 Pricing: Connector and row-based pricing.
 Costs scale with data volume.